keithalewis/math/btf.md

 anchor in the unnecessary accoutrements of the classical Black-Scholes and Merton theory.

-If your career involves writing papers, the only thing you need to deal with is a referee pointing out an error that might delay publication.
+If your career involves publishing papers, you may need to deal with a referee pointing out an error that might delay publication.
-If you are a quant responsible for turning mathematics into software that will be used to run a business, there can be more serious consequences.
-The first time a trader shows up at your desk and says, "Gee, the P\&L seems a little off" you better have a good answer.
+If you are a quant responsible for turning mathematics into software that will be used to run a business, there can be more serious issues.
+The first time a trader shows up at your desk and says, "The P\&L seems a little off." you better have a good explanation.
-If you don't, the second visit might include the head of the trading floor and angry questions, "You told me this position was hedged!
-Are you lying to me now or were lying to me then?"
+If you don't, the second visit might include the head of the trading floor and angry questions like, "You told me this position was hedged!
+Were you lying to me then or are you lying to me now?"[^3]

-This is a verbatim transcription of what I have heard on a trading floor.
+[^3]: This is a verbatim transcription of what I have heard on a trading floor.
-Fortunately, this was not directed at me.
+Fortunately, it was not directed at me.

 There is no need to assume stocks involve a "real world" measure that gets immediately thrown out for a "risk neutral" measure.
 Ross showed